codeclimate/codeclimate-rubocop/config/contents/lint/empty_expression.md

-This cop checks for the presence of empty expressions.
+Checks for the presence of empty expressions.

 ### Example: